csbg/SplineOmics/README.md

 ## 🔧 Installation

-Follow these steps to install the `SplineOmics` package from the GitHub repository into your R environment.
+Follow the steps below to install the `SplineOmics` package from the GitHub repository into your R environment.

 #### Prerequisites